yourdevkalki/arbitrum-vibekit/README.md

 ## 🔌 MCP Explained

 MCP (Model Context Protocol) makes it easy for on-chain agents to tap into external data and tools.
 Here's how it works: tools get registered with the MCP server, and agents can plug in to browse what's available, and start calling those tools whenever it makes sense.
-Agents may decide on their own when and how to use each tool, and they loop the results back into their flow, keeping everything running smoothly.
+Agents may decide on their own when and how to use each tool, and they use the results to inform their next actions to enable autonomous decision-making.

 Want to dig deeper?
 Check out the [official MCP docs](https://modelcontextprotocol.io/introduction).